-Valley Gardens and Windsor Great Park walk
+Valley Gardens and Windsor Great Park Short Walk

 A forest garden: Azaleas, camellias, magnolias, daffodils, heather.
 Optionally: Windsor Great Park - Saville Gardens, a deer park, Windsor castle viewpoint.